aiskoa/Portfolio/posts/en/cler40.md

 ![Cler_Info](https://i.imgur.com/c7p8GwP.png)

-## Lastest Version and What's New
+## Latest Version and What's New

 **v4.7.20**

 ## (Asynchronous Transfer Mode)

-* Usa el prefix. `c!` o el Slash `/` Para comandos de moderación
+* Use the prefix. `c!` or the Slash `/` for moderation commands
-* Bot en Discord.js v14.16.2
+* Bot in Discord.js v14.16.2

-Postdata: Si abandoné este proyecto es porque me aburrí o hice una mejor versión.
+P.S.: If I abandoned this project it's because I got bored or made a better version.

 ![ClerAPPS](https://i.imgur.com/qs2J4eg.png)

 ## 💻 Installation

-Para instalar y ejecutar Cler localmente, sigue estos pasos:
+To install and run Cler locally, follow these steps:

-1. **Clona el repositorio**:
+1. **Clone the repository**:

     ```bash
     git clone git@github.com:Rawierdt/Cler.git
     ```

-2. **Navega al directorio del proyecto**:
+2. **Navigate to the project directory**:

     ```bash
     cd Cler
     ```

-3. **Crea un archivo de configuración .env dentro del directorio**:
+3. **Create a .env configuration file inside the directory**:

     ```bash
     BOT_TOKEN=YOUR_BOT_TOKEN